 Speaking of moods, some believe that caviar can act as an aphrodisiac.
 It has been called a “natural Viagra” by some doctors, and it doesn’t have any troubling side effects.

-While caviar has a ton of health benefits, you should eat it in moderation like anything else.
+While there are many health benefits of caviar, you should eat it in moderation like anything else.
 It is known for its relatively high levels of sodium and calorie content, so it’s better to balance your intake of this delicacy with lean protein and fresh vegetables.
 Once you acquire a taste for it and realize its many benefits, caviar will make an excellent addition to your regular diet.

 Bok Choy and Broccoli

 Broccoli as well as bok choy contains sulforaphane, a substance experts believe prevents cancer.
 Both of these cabbage family vegetables also contain lots of cancer-preventing vitamin C. Besides enhancing immunity, vitamin C reduces cholesterol, helps prevent heart disease, and aids in the prevention of gum recession.
 Protection from the damage caused by free radicals is another health benefit.

 Green onions, also called scallions, have exhibited their ability to reduce cholesterol, blood pressure, and the chance of developing heart disease.
 The flavonoids contained in green onions are responsible for lowering heart attack risk, and the quercetin in this vegetable lowers the risk for colon cancer.
 Quercetin has also proved it can lower the risk for blood clots.
 Since onions are an anti-inflammatory food, they help lessen the symptoms of arthritis and the chest congestion that comes with a cold.